Huy-DNA/MPiSC/report/chapters/related-works/index.typ

 == Non-blocking shared-memory MPSC queues

-There exists numerous research into the design of lock-free shared memory MPMCs and SPSCs.
-Interestingly, research into lock-free MPSC queues are noticeably scarce.
+There exists numerous research into the design of non-blocking shared memory MPMCs and SPSCs.
+Interestingly, research into non-blocking MPSC queues are noticeably scarce.
 Although in principle, MPMC queues and SPSC queues can both be adapted for MPSC queues use cases, specialized MPSC queues can usually yield much more performance.
 In reality, we have only found 4 papers that are concerned with direct support of lock-free MPSC queues: LTQueue @ltqueue, DQueue @dqueue, WRLQueue @wrlqueue and Jiffy @jiffy. @summary-of-MPSCs summarizes the charateristics of these algorithms.

 #figure(
   kind: "table",